amandamiotto/ResumeLesson/HowIMadeThis.md

 Settings -> Pages -> Turn on Github pages
 Leave it set as main->/root for the moment.
 When you start making more complex pages, you may want to turn this to a branch

+### Variables

+You can either have 'Variables' as a global variable or a local variable.
+This means that if a variable is global, it is available for use on every page in your repository (repo).
+If a variable is local, it is defined and only available in that single page.
+Your global variables can be found in your _config.yml file on your repository